 Currently, in Sweden, under a company called BioHax, thousands have implanted microchips under the skin of their wrists.
 The chips are used to replace keys, cash and ID in an attempt to make life easier.

-A question that arises, however, is: is the convenience of opening a door 5 seconds earlier.. (wow!), worth the risk that the technology could be used to create a two-class culture.
+A question that arises, however, is: is the convenience of opening a door 5 seconds earlier.. (wow!), worth the risk that the technology could be used to create a two-tier culture.

 Already, we’ve seen big tech, the mainstream media and other major corporations ban, kick and limit users from doing certain activities for not conforming with establishment narratives like political correctness.
+When your data becomes cross-referenced, you can imagine how governments and corporations may begin to abuse their powers.
 As ID progresses, we may see more and more attempts to single out people who question the establishment.

 Ultimately, whether the population slows down or not the food supply is to be brought under centralized control so that people would have enough to be well-nourished but they would not have enough to support any fugitive from the new system.
 In other words, if you had a friend or relative who didn’t sign on.